alexharri/website/posts/canvas-to-ascii.md

   <Scene scene="cube" autoRotate zoom={2.7} yOffset={0.45} />
 </AsciiScene>

 One thing I spent a lot of effort on is getting edges looking sharp.
-Take a look at this rotating cube example -- try opening the "split" view and notice how well the characters follow the contour of the square:
+Take a look at this rotating cube example:

 <AsciiScene width={600} minWidth={400} height={400} fontSize={13} rowHeight={16} columnWidth={13} splitMode="static"  viewModes={["ascii", "split"]} sampleQuality={8} exclude="$" optimizePerformance>
   <Scene2D scene="rotating_square_raised" />
 </AsciiScene>

+<SmallNote label="" center>Try opening the "split" view.
+Notice how well the characters follow the contour of the square.</SmallNote>

 This renderer works well for animated scenes, like the ones above, but we can also use it to render static images: